 - Possess a Baccalaureate or post-Baccalaureate degree from an accredited higher education academic institution evidenced by official transcripts. - 30 hours of voluntary service, observation or shadowing in a physical therapy setting under the supervision of a licensed physical therapist.
 Those hours should be completed during the last two years before submitting application to the program.
 The Clinical Observation Form should be handled to evidence this experience.
-Students admitted in the first cohort will be exempted from this requirement.
-To admit the first cohort on August 2014, this pre requisite will not be required.
-This exemption will apply only for this academic year. - Current First Aid and Cardiopulmonary Resuscitation (CPR) certification for the Health Care Professional (BLS) - Obtain 70% or more in personal interview.
+Current First Aid and Cardiopulmonary Resuscitation (CPR) certification for the Health Care Professional (BLS) - Obtain 70% or more in personal interview.
 The personal interview assesses non-cognitive traits such as: communication skills, motivation to pursue the career of physical therapy, and professional behavior and attitude.
-A candidate who obtains less than 70% in the interview will not be admitted to the program. - PAEP (Prueba de Admisión a Estudios Posgrado); is a standardized test that measures verbal reasoning, quantitative, and analytical abilities in Spanish and in English as a second language to contribute to determine the applicant's readiness for professional and graduate school).
-The PAEP must be taken
+A candidate who obtains less than 70% in the interview will not be admitted to the program. - Take the Graduate Record Examination (GRE) General Test (verbal, quantitative, and analytical writing), within five years of admission date.
+There is no required minimum GRE score.
+The test report must be available before the application submission deadline January 31.
+This will be required for admissions 2026-2027.
+For admissions 2025-2026 no graduate test will be required. - An overall Grade Point Average (GPA) of 3.0 and specific GPA in required pre-requisites of 2.8 in a scale of 0.0 to 4.00.

-- within two calendar years of the application date.
-A minimum total score of 500, and a score of 50 on the English and writing sections is required. - An overall Grade Point Average (GPA) of 3.0 and specific GPA in required pre-requisites of 2.8 in a scale of 0.0 to 4.00. - Have passed with C or higher and have a grade point average (GPA) of 2.80 (in a scale of 0.0 to 4.00) or higher in the following pre-requisite courses: - General Biology- 6 to 8 semester credit hrs - Human Biology- 6 to 8 semester credit hrs - General Physics- 8 semester credit hrs - General Chemistry-8 semester credit hrs - Statistics-3 semester credit hrs - General Psychology-3 semester credit hrs - Human Development throughout the lifespan-3 semester credit hrs
+- Have passed with C or higher and have a grade point average (GPA) of 2.80 (in a scale of 0.0 to 4.00) or higher in the following pre-requisite courses:

+- General Biology- 6 to 8 semester credit hrs

+- Human Biology- 6 to 8 semester credit hrs

+- General Physics- 8 semester credit hrs

+- General Chemistry-8 semester credit hrs

+- Statistics-3 semester credit hrs

+- General Psychology-3 semester credit hrs

+- Human Development throughout the lifespan-3 semester credit hrs